drewtodd/drewtodd.github.io/portfolio/lunch-money-buddy/index.md

   </figure>
 </section>

+<em class="img-caption">Click to jump to a section</em>

 ## The Process: Design, Validate, Iterate

-The overall process can be broken down into a few overarching activities:
+The overall design process can be broken down into a few overarching activities:

 - **Explore the user needs and workflows** with personas, scenarios and journey maps
 - **Map an app structure** to those needs and workflows in the form of an app map